Qabalah: "Sefer Raziel": Chapter Index

 The following paragraphs is from the free PDF download of the Book of Reziel.
-The download copy is in the public domain, so it is freelay available to download or copy.
+This free copy is in the public domain, so it is freelay available to download or copy.
 These are the from the first two of ten pages.
+Download the entire PDF file for free.

 This book proclaims the secret of Rezial, but only to the humble.
 Stand in the middle of the day, without provocation and without reward.
 Learn the tributes of the reverence of Elohim.
 Turn away from evil and journey on the path to pursue righteousness.
 The secret is reverence of the Lord.
 The worthy go directly to the secret.
 It is written, only reveal the secret of El to serve the prophets.